MattPinder/MastersProject/README.md

 Is it possible to look at read pairs to assess whether the contigs are correctly placed or not?
-* Unfortunately the method described in https://dx.doi.org/10.1186%2Fgb-2010-11-3-r28
+* Unfortunately the method described in https://dx.doi.org/10.1186%2Fgb-2010-11-3-r28 wouldn't work for us as it requires a chromosome-level reference

 ## IGV
 Can this be installed on Albiorix...?
 Ubuntu machine struggles to display without running out of memory...